Christy Clark: Post-premiership

 Clark considered running in the 2020 Conservative Party of Canada leadership election, but ultimately decided against it.
 She endorsed Jean Charest in the 2022 Conservative Party of Canada leadership election.
 Clark took out a membership in the party and received a ballot to vote in the race, her membership expired on June 23, 2023.

 She was on the advisory council of Centre Ice Canadians in 2023.
-She left the group before it became the Canadian Future Party, stating she believed the group would've been better served focusing on supporting centrist candidates within existing parties.
+She left the group before it became the Canadian Future Party, stating she believed the group would have been better served focusing on supporting centrist candidates within existing parties.

 On June 27, 2024, she called on Justin Trudeau to resign as Prime Minister after the Conservative upset byelection win against the Liberals in Toronto—St. Paul's.
 In September 2024, Clark gave a speech at the Ontario Liberal Party's annual general meeting about running a winning campaign.
 In October 2024, she confirmed that she was interested in running for the leadership should Justin Trudeau resign.

 Following Trudeau's resignation announcement on January 6, 2025, Clark was considered as a possible candidate in the 2025 Liberal Party of Canada leadership election.
 She had been reportedly learning French prior to his resignation.
 On January 10, during an interview with CBC Radio's The House, she announced that she was seriously considering running.
 She falsely claimed that she never took out a Conservative membership when she supported Charest against Pierre Poilievre in the 2022 Conservative Party leadership election despite multiple past statements saying she had done so and voted for him.
 Clark challenged the Conservative Party of Canada to publish her membership record, which it did shortly after the interview.
 She then apologized for misspeaking.
 On January 14, 2025, she declined to enter the race, citing her lack of French fluency and the short timescale of the race.

 After Mark Carney became prime minister, his team made efforts to recruit Clark as a star candidate for the 2025 federal election.
 On March 24, 2025, Clark announced that she would not be running in the election.
+Clark is a political commentator on CTV News Channel.
+She launched a podcast in 2026.